Megalomania (Aqua album): Commercial performance

-The album was released physically from September 30, 2011, in Denmark through selected Bilka retail outlets, three days ahead of its scheduled release date.
-On October 7, 2011, the album debuted at number six, with sales of 1615 copies after only three days of sale.
-The following week the album peaked at number two selling 2282 copies.
-On October 17, 2011, the album was certified gold by the International Federation of the Phonographic Industry (IFPI) for shipments of 10,000 copies in Denmark.
+On 7 October 2011, the album debuted at number six, with sales of 1,615 copies after only three days of sale.
+The following week the album peaked at number two selling 2,282 copies.
+On 17 October 2011, the album was certified gold by the International Federation of the Phonographic Industry (IFPI) for shipments of 10,000 copies in Denmark.
 In its third week on the chart the album fell to number twelve, selling 751 copies.
 The album fell out of the chart after seven weeks in the top 40.
 In its final week on the chart, the album charted at number thirty-three with 287 copies sold.
 According to the band's manager Niclas Anker, the goal was to reach platinum certification for shipments of 20,000 copies.
 Despite the band's previous success in the United States, the album was not released on any physical or digital format in North America until 2020, when it was finally released on streaming services.

 Singles

-"How R U Doin?" was released on March 14, 2011, as the lead single from the album.
+"How R U Doin?" was released on 14 March 2011, as the lead single from the album.
 The song peaked at number four in Denmark, and it has since been certified gold by the International Federation of the Phonographic Industry (IFPI) for sales of 15,000 copies in Denmark.

 During their 2011 tour the band confirmed that "Like a Robot" would be released as the album's second single in the beginning of July 2011, to coincide with the album release the same month.
-However, on September 8, 2011, it was announced that "Playmate to Jesus" and "Like a Robot" would be released as two separate singles, with "Like a Robot" being the club single and "Playmate to Jesus" serving as the radio single.
-Both songs were released on September 12, 2011.
-The official music video to "Playmate to Jesus" premiered on September 23, 2011.
+However, on 8 September 2011, it was announced that "Playmate to Jesus" and "Like a Robot" would be released as two separate singles, with "Like a Robot" being the club single and "Playmate to Jesus" serving as the radio single.
+Both songs were released on 12 September 2011.
+The official music video to "Playmate to Jesus" premiered on 23 September 2011.
 The song debuted at number twenty-six in Denmark.
 In its second week on the chart, "Playmate to Jesus" reached a peak position of number thirteen.
 The song has been certified gold in Denmark for being streamed 300,000 times.

-On November 5, 2011, producer Lucas Secon reported that "Like a Robot" would be released as the album's international lead single.
+"Like a Robot" was released as the third single in January 2012..